We have five factories and 19 years of experience in plant extracts

 9. Neuroprotective Effects:

-There is emerging evidence that Citrus bioflavonoids may have neuroprotective properties, potentially reducing the risk of neurodegenerative diseases such as Alzheimer's and Parkinson's.
+There is emerging evidence that citrus bioflavonoids may have neuroprotective properties, potentially reducing the risk of neurodegenerative diseases such as Alzheimer's and Parkinson's.

 10. Enhanced Nutrient Absorption: